muescha/tkplaceholder.io/src/pages/how-to-automate-social-cards-for-your-gatsby-blog/index.md

 For each blog post, we need to add a dynamic link to the social card that we want displayed.

 I use `react-helmet` and `gatsby-plugin-react-helmet` because it makes working with meta tags in React a pleasure.
-You can install them with `npm i --save gatsby-plugin-react-helmet react-helmet`.
+You can install them with:

+`npm i --save gatsby-plugin-react-helmet react-helmet`

 Remember to add your new plugin to your `gatsby-config` like so: